TuftsRT/guides/README.md

 - `source/index.md` -- documentation/website root (default landing page)
 - `utils` -- various internally-developed utility scripts

 All other contents of `source` define the documentation structure and content, with the directory tree corresponding to the site map and files serving as content sources.
 See corresponding sections below for more information.
+Note that all files in `source` that are not listed above are automatically published online even if not linked to from anywhere in the content.
+Do not place any non-content files like utility scripts or developer-facing documentation within the `source` directory.

 #### File and Directory Names

 All file and directory names should be URL-friendly and hence only consist of lowercase letters, hyphens (`-`), and numbers.
 No more than one hyphen may be used in a row and file names should not exceed 32 characters (excluding extension).
 Prefixes consisting of periods (`.`) or underscores (`_`) are allowed to denote special files and any numerical prefixes should be formatted to two digits.
 Underscores (`_`) should be used instead of hyphens when naming Python (`py`) scripts.
 These rules are enforced via the [AutoSlug][autoslug-url] pre-commit hook with automatic fixes applied whenever possible.
-Any files that do not have an extensions recognized by [AutoSlug][autoslug-url] are treated as directories.
-File extensions are case-sensitive and care should be take to ensure that the extensions of R scripts (`R`) and R Markdown documents (`Rmd`) are properly capitalized.
+Any files that do not have an extension recognized by [AutoSlug][autoslug-url] are treated as directories.
+File extensions are case-sensitive and care should be taken to ensure that the extensions of R scripts (`R`) and R Markdown documents (`Rmd`) are properly capitalized.
 See below for examples of appropriate names.

 ```
 _special-file.yaml